zzwjames/zhiweizhang.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I am Zhiwei Zhang.
 A third-year Ph.D. student in the [College of Information Sciences and Technology](https://ist.psu.edu/) at [The Pennsylvania State University](https://www.psu.edu/).
 My advisor is [Dr.Suhang Wang](https://suhangwang.ist.psu.edu/).
 I obtained my Bachelor's degree in Computer Science from [Dalian University of Technology](https://en.dlut.edu.cn/).
-My research interests are Trustworthy Machine Learning, Large Language Model and Graph Neural Network.
+My research interests are Large Language Model, LLM Alignment, Trustworthy Machine Learning and Graph Neural Network.

 <h2>News</h2>
-[1/2025] Start a new position as an Applied Scientist Intern at Amazon, Palo Alto.<br>
+[01/2025] Start a new position as an Applied Scientist Intern at Amazon, Palo Alto.<br>
-[1/2025] Two first-author papers accepted by ICLR 2025.<br>
+[01/2025] Two first-author papers accepted by ICLR 2025.<br>
-[1/2025] Passed my comprehensive exam.<br>
+[01/2025] Passed my comprehensive exam.<br>
 [11/2024] Check out our comprehensive survey on Small Language Models (SLMs Survey) [\[Paper\]](https://arxiv.org/abs/2411.03350).<br>
-[5/2024] One paper is accepted by KDD 2024.<br>
+[05/2024] One paper is accepted by KDD 2024.<br>
-[5/2024] I passed the qualifying exam and became a Ph.D. candidate.<br>
+[05/2024] I passed the qualifying exam and became a Ph.D. candidate.<br>
-[5/2024] One paper is accepted by ICML 2024.
+[05/2024] One paper is accepted by ICML 2024.

 <h2>Conference Papers</h2>